ludrao/django-tellme/README.rst

     * various browser information (versions, user agent, etc.)
     * user information if the user is logged in (and your site uses Django auth system)
     * the url the user provides feedback on
+* Optionally, send an email to the site admin when a feedback is posted

 The javascript part of this app is using feedback.js from https://github.com/ivoviz/feedback. feedback.js itself use html2canvas.js (https://github.com/niklasvh/html2canvas) to make page screenshot that is sent